 3. Crunchy Veggies That Keep You Busy

-4. Dairy Products That Change How Cigarettes Taste
+4. Dairy Products That Refresh Your Palate

 - Drink a small glass of milk when you feel tempted.